Female Sexual Desire: An Evolutionary Biology Perspective

 “Ultimately, it is the desire, not the desired, that we love.” ― Friedrich Nietzsche

-In recent weeks there has been a flurry of interest surrounding the topic of female sexual desire, stemming largely from the publication and surrounding publicity of a book called What Do Women Want?
+In recent weeks, there has been a flurry of interest surrounding the topic of female sexual desire (largely focused on heterosexual relationships), stemming largely from the publication and surrounding publicity of a book called What Do Women Want?
 Adventures in the Science of Female Desire by Daniel Bergner.
 Bergner followed the book’s publication with a widely read New York Times Magazine piece focused on the medical treatment of women with low libido.

 All of this discussion about the nature of female desire immediately brought to mind my friend Kim.